7 Things You Should Never Do When a Debt Goes to Collections

 On the same note, you do not want to give collectors your personal financial information.
 Most are scrupulous.
 Some are not.
 If you don’t want to wake up one morning to find the collection agency wrote themselves a blank check to reach into your account and take out the entire amount of the debt then make sure you keep ACH information out of their hands.
 Authorize a one-time credit card charge, send in a paper check, or don’t play ball at all.

 Sure, you could try to get that money back, but you’re fighting an uphill battle at that point.
 And when that happens, you’ll also be short on money you might have really needed for other things.
+This is just one of many reasons why you should never pay a collection agency.

 Discuss income or assets.